The Emerging Field of Interspecies Communication

 Anthropology & Indigenous KnowledgeLearning from traditional practices and wisdom about human-animal relationships.

-& Machine LearningUsing pattern recognition and neural networks to parse animal behaviour.
+Artificial Intelligence & Machine LearningUsing pattern recognition and neural networks to parse animal vocalizations and behaviour.

 Behavioural EcologyStudying how communication shapes social structures, cooperation, and survival strategies.